oncodash/ontoweaver/README.md

 Neo4j is a popular graph database management system that offers a flexible and efficient way to store, query, and manipulate complex, interconnected data.
 Cypher is the query language used to interact with Neo4j databases.
-In order to visualize graphs extracted from databases using OntoWeaver BioCypher, you can download the [Neo4j Graph Database Self-Managed version community edition] (https://neo4j.com/deployment-center/) for your operating system.
+In order to visualize graphs extracted from databases using OntoWeaver and BioCypher, you can download the [Neo4j Graph Database Self-Managed] (https://neo4j.com/deployment-center/) for your operating system.
+It has been extensively tested with the Community edition.

-To create a global variable, add the path to `neo4j-admin` to PATH.
+To create a global variable to Neo4j, add the path to `neo4j-admin` to PATH and `PYTHONPATH`.
 In order to use the Neo4j browser, you will need to install the correct Java version, depending on the Neo4j version you are using, and add the path to `JAVA_HOME`.
 OntoWeaver and BioCypher  support versions 4 and 5 of Neo4j.

-To run Neo4j, use the command `neo4j-admin server start` after importing your results via the neo4j import sequence provided in the `./biocypher-out/` directory.
+To run Neo4j (version 5+), use the command `neo4j-admin server start` after importing your results via the neo4j import sequence provided in the `./biocypher-out/` directory.
 Use `neo4j-admin server stop` to disconnect the local server.